Charlie Cruz

-Charlie Cruz (born 3 April 1975 in Río Piedras, Puerto Rico) is one of the new stars of the Salsa music genre.
+Charlie Cruz (born 3 April 1975 in Río Piedras, Puerto Rico) has been in the Salsa scene for over 20 years.
 His start was well received by fans of Salsa music.

 Career

 Born in 1975 in Puerto Rico Cruz was the oldest of seven siblings.
 He lived his adolescent years in Paterson, New Jersey, in the United States, where he grew to love salsa music.
 His models were exponents of the Afro-Caribbean genre such as Héctor Lavoe and Frankie Ruiz.
 His musical career started by singing chorus for his father, Fonzy Cruz, who recorded three records.
 In 1996, the younger Cruz decided to move to Puerto Rico to be closer to his family and musical roots.
 By so doing, he entered the salsa scene, working for two years as a vocalist in Domingo Quiñones' orchestra.
 At that time he took singing classes and studied piano as well.

 In his 2nd CD as a soloist, Cruz hit the international scene with his album Imaginate.
 With the WEA Latina label, the production was helped by Sergio George who directed and arranged.
 In that album, Cruz was co- songwriter of "Y gritaré", together with Guadalupe García and Sergio George.

 Few people know that before becoming a singer he worked for five years as a boxer and became a professional in the 132 pound weight class.
 But the pull of music was stronger still, impelling him into a career as professional music artist.
 His latest release: Asi Soy featured the song Hoy es el Dia.